surveycto/decrypt/README.md

 Here, the ciphertext is `f5l2KcvRKodlSf6n06tqgQ==`, and the IV is `XSFHs2RWb/w2bo5VC2+ipg==`.
 You will feed that combined, pipe-separated value into the field plug-in, and if you provide the correct decryption key, the field plug-in will decrypt it for you.

-You will provide the this data to the field plug-in using the [parameters](#parameters).
+You will provide this data to the field plug-in using the [parameters](#parameters).

 #### Storing encrypted data in a CSV file

-You can easily encrypt data using the [**scto-encryption**](https://github.com/surveycto/scto-encryption) Python package.
+You can easily encrypt data using the [scto-encryption](https://github.com/surveycto/scto-encryption) Python package.
 You can create a CSV data with all of your data, and then encrypt that data with that Python package.

 Once you have your CSV file with the encrypted data, you can [pre-load it](https://docs.surveycto.com/02-designing-forms/03-advanced-topics/03.preloading.html), and feed that data into the field plug-in.
 This is demonstrated in the [sample form](#getting-started).